slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - We are not avoiding marriage, we are avoiding divorce.
 - A man would marry a poor woman as long as she’s loyal.
 A woman would marry a cheating man as long as he’s rich.
 - A submissive wife can make you richer than a career woman.

--->
++ mc_shortyy@x -- you can tell the health of a marriage by how often the wife posts selfies -->

 > *"Men marry women with the hope they will never change.
 Women marry men with the hope they will change.
 Invariably they are both disappointed."